Accelerated Optimization on Riemannian Manifolds via Discrete Constrained Variational Integrators: Variational Riemannian Accelerated Optimization

 \subsection{Hamiltonian Approach}

-Our approach consists in integrating the Riemannian Bregman Hamiltonians derived in \cite{Duruisseaux2021Riemannian} which live on the Riemannian manifold $\mathcal{Q}$, via discrete constrained variational Hamiltonian integrators which enforce the numerical solution to lie on the Riemannian manifold $\mathcal{Q}$.
-With $\zeta$ given by equation \eqref{eq: zeta}, we know from \cite{Duruisseaux2021Riemannian} that if we let $\lambda = \zeta$ in the geodesically convex case, and $\lambda = \zeta / \alpha$ in the geodesically $\alpha$-weakly-quasi-convex case, we obtain the Direct approach Riemannian $p$-Bregman Hamiltonian
+Our approach consists in integrating the Riemannian Bregman Hamiltonian systems derived in~\cite{Duruisseaux2021Riemannian} which evolve on the Riemannian manifold $\mathcal{Q}$, via discrete constrained variational Hamiltonian integrators which enforce the numerical solution to lie on the Riemannian manifold $\mathcal{Q}$.
+With $\zeta$ given by equation \eqref{eq: zeta}, we know from~\cite{Duruisseaux2021Riemannian} that if we let $\lambda = \zeta$ in the geodesically convex case, and $\lambda = \zeta / \alpha$ in the geodesically $\alpha$-weakly-quasi-convex case, we obtain the Direct approach Riemannian $p$-Bregman Hamiltonian

 and the Adaptive approach Riemannian $p\rightarrow \mathring{p}$ Bregman Hamiltonian